opencadc/docker-base/cadc-tomcat/README.md

 tomcat.connector.proxyPort=443

 Additional system properties to configure the application are also added here.
+Applications can find files in this directory using ${user.home}/config (the user.home java system property).

 ## cadcproxy.pem
 This optional certificate is used to use to make some priviledged server-to-server calls (A&A support).